dalmatinerdb/docs/ingres.rst

 Data Input
 ==========

-DalmatinerDB uses UDP for data ingres, this is one of the tradeofs it does.
-UDP is a lot faster then TCP, it prevents providers blocking and the consumer from overloading by simply dropping packages it can not handle.
-It is possible to have multiple UDP ports to allow more effecient usage of concurrencly.
+DalmatinerDB uses UDP for data ingres, which is one of its trade-offs.
+UDP is a lot faster than TCP.
+It prevents the providers from blocking and the consumer from overloading by dropping packages it can not handle.
+It is possible to have multiple UDP ports for increased concurrency.

 Metric Package
 --------------

-Metrics are send as size prefixed data, the layout of a metric package looks like this:
+Metrics are sent as size prefixed data.
+The layout of a metric package looks like this:

 .. code-block:: erlang